Unit Fine Process

 Request the withdrawal of an infringement notice

-In order to ensure all details of your request to dispute an infringement notice are provided you are required to complete an infringement notice withdrawal request form.
+In order to ensure all details of your request to dispute an infringement notice are provided you are required to complete an infringement notice withdrawal request.
 This request form must be submitted prior to the infringement notice due date.
 After this date your request may not be considered.

 The University may consider withdrawal of an infringement notice if you can demonstrate any of the following occurred at the time of offence: